overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 `{{options}}` is a comma-separated list of flags.
 Currently supported flags:

-* `g` - after the action, do a complete refresh of all visualization data.
+* `g` - after the action is completed, do a complete refresh of all visualization data.
 If omitted, by default - only the affected parameters will be refreshed.

 ## Aliasing: `<alias>` tag